-Incidence of herpes zoster ophthalmicus
+Incidence of herpes zoster ophthalmicus Results from the pacific ocular inflammation study

 Purpose: To provide a population-based estimate of the incidence of herpes zoster ophthalmicus (HZO) with comparisons across racial, sex, and age groups, as well as to estimate the frequency of postherpetic neuralgia (PHN).